aekanun2020/2023-DataFlow-ApacheBeam-streamTransformation-CD/README.md

-# Apache Beam Data Streaming Project
+# Terra-Docker-BeamFlow Project

-This project is designed to create a data pipeline using Apache Beam, facilitating data transfer from PubSub to BigQuery on the Google Cloud Platform (GCP).
+This project revolves around developing a data pipeline leveraging Apache Beam to streamline the data flow from PubSub to BigQuery within the Google Cloud Platform (GCP).
+Within this endeavor, our Beam code incorporates data cleansing routines and employs a Continuous Delivery (CD) strategy, orchestrated using Terraform and containerized through Docker.

 ## Table of Contents